openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

-If the authorization code flow is used, it must be ensured that the token endpoint URL is authentic as well (i.e., belongs to the same Issuer).
+If the authorization code flow is used, it must be ensured that the token endpoint URL is authentic as well (i.e., belongs to the same Verifier).

-**TODO** Check if the OID4VCI spec ensures authenticity of the token endpoint URL.
+**TODO** Is the above paragraph correct?
+Also check if the OID4VP spec ensures authenticity of the token endpoint URL.

 ## Security/Privacy Requirement P-70 {#security-privacy-requirement-p-70}